jakelazaroff/radish/packages/docs/src/content/docs/getting-started/overview.md

 ## Radish vs. Hugo/Jekyll/Eleventy

 [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/) and [Eleventy](https://www.11ty.dev/) are all "traditional" static site generators: they create static HTML from templates, with no client-side JavaScript by default.
-There are no comopnents; code is reused with shortcodes or partials, and any logic is written in the templates themselves.
+There are no components; code is reused with shortcodes or partials, and any logic is written in the templates themselves.
 There's no CSS modularity; you have to make sure you don't accidentally reuse a class name.

 Radish also exports static HTML files — but they're rendered by React.
 In particular, components and CSS modules are helpful for keeping your website maintainable.